arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/alb/index.md

 - Configure an ingress resource
 - Set up initial AWS Load Balancer Controller configuration (with deliberate issues for troubleshooting)
 - Create necessary IAM roles and policies
+- Provision an AWS DevOps Agent space with EKS access and SSM configuration for AI-assisted troubleshooting

 :::